-It’s not always the quantity of fat that you should worry about for lasting well-being (though that is still important); however, on the keto diet, your aim should be to consume heart-healthy fats.
+It’s not always the quantity of fat that you should worry about for lasting well-being (though that is still important).
+However, on the keto diet, your aim should be to consume heart-healthy fats.

 In general, this means fats that come from foods like nuts/seeds, MCT oil, lean meat, fish, butter, coconut, and avocado.

-In addition, since your carb intake will be low on the keto diet, many healthy fats can be consumed in large amounts without harming your heart.
+Also, since your carb intake will be low on the keto diet, many healthy fats can be consumed in large amounts without harming your heart.
 Keep in mind, fat is your body’s primary source of long-lasting energy and a necessary macronutrient.